stigmergic/OpenExhibits-ArduinoModule/README.md

 http://arduino.cc/en/Tutorial/Button
 Digital switches require a pull down resistor so that they do not float when the switch is turned off.
 I used a 10Kohm resistor connected to the reading side of the switch like so:

-PWR --- switch --- lead to digital pin --- 10Kohm resistor --- GND
+PWR --- 10 ohm resistor --- switch --- lead to digital pin --- 10Kohm resistor --- GND

+Note the 10Kohm resistor has the effect of pulling a line to GND over time, so it is called a "pull down" resistor.

 #wiring a potentiometer
 http://arduino.cc/en/Tutorial/AnalogReadSerial
 Potentiometers are easy to wire.
-I use a 10Kohm pot and it works well.
-Pots have three connectors.
-Usually the two outside connectors go to ground and power and the middle goes to an analog pin on the arduino.
-Whci wire is connected to ground and vice versa will select whether the reading is low clockwise or counter clockwise.
+I use a 10Kohm pot and it works well with the Arduino.
+Potentiometers have three connectors.
+Usually the two outside connectors go to ground and +5V and the middle goes to an analog pin on the arduino.
+Which wire is connected to ground and vice versa will select whether the reading is low clockwise or counter clockwise on the potentiomter.